TrellixVulnTeam/swahilipython_SCMU/Doc/c-api/typeobj.rst

 * Static types are limited to one base, i.e. they cannot use multiple inheritance.
 * Static type objects (but not necessarily their instances) are immutable.
-  It is not possible to add or modify the type object's attributes from Python.
+  It is not possible to add or modify the type object's attributes kutoka Python.
 * Static type objects are shared across :ref:`sub-interpreters <sub-interpreter-support>`, so they should not include any subinterpreter-specific state.